Have questions about wine cellar construction? We have answers.

 Insulate the Floor?!

-If there is space below the floor, the floor should be insulated as well from below.
-If the floor is existing concrete, insulating it will be difficult.
-Therefore, its impact on the heat load should be considered when sizing the wine room cooling unit.
-If the floor does not have a vapor barrier beneath it, a waterproof sealer is recommended before any other flooring such as wood or carpet is installed.
+If there’s space below the floor, it should also be insulated.
+If the floor is existing concrete, protecting it will be difficult.
+Therefore, its impact on the heat load should be considered when sizing the wine room cooling unit and browsing home wine cellar ideas.
+If the floor doesn’t have a vapor barrier beneath it, a waterproof sealer is recommended before any other flooring, such as wood or carpet, is installed.

 Read the Wine Showcases White Paper Below: